meltano/sdk/docs/stream_maps.md

 Notes:

 - To sync the stream as if it did not contain a primary key, simply set `__key_properties__` to `null`.
-- Primary key columns _must_ be present in the transformed stream result.
+- Key properties _must_ be present in the transformed stream result.
 Otherwise, an error will be raised.

 #### Q: What is the difference between `primary_keys` and `key_properties`?